thomasleveil/docker-jenkins-dsl-ready/README.md

 Usage
 -----

+### Default DSL jobs

+By running the image as follow:

     docker run -d -p 8080:8080 tomdesinto/jenkins-dsl-ready

-Once the _SeedJob_ is done, you will see the new jobs that were defined by the DSL scripts found in the _SeedJob_ workspace.
+You will end up with an instance of Jenkins that demonstrates the usage of the DSL plugin.
+In this configuration you will have 2 default jobs created additionally to the _SeedJob_.

-Now you can edit the _SeedJob_ and make it fetch your DSL scripts from a SVN/git repository and make it create your other jobs.
+From there you can edit the _SeedJob_ and make it fetch your DSL scripts from a SVN/git repository and make it create your other jobs.

+### Providing DSL jobs with Git/SVN

-If you want to provide the DSL scripts from a remote repository use one of the following forms:
+If you want to provide the DSL scripts from a remote repository, use either the `SEEDJOB_GIT` or `SEEDJOB_SVN` environment variables.

     docker run -d -p 8080:8080 -e SEEDJOB_GIT=https://your.repo.git tomdesinto/jenkins-dsl-ready
     docker run -d -p 8080:8080 -e SEEDJOB_SVN=svn://your.repo tomdesinto/jenkins-dsl-ready

+### Providing DSL jobs from a directory

-or from a directory on your docker host:
+You can provide you groovy DSL files from a directory on your docker host by mounting this directory with a docker volume on `/usr/share/jenkins/ref/jobs/SeedJob/workspace/`.

     docker run -d -p 8080:8080 -v /somewhere/on/your/host/dsl/:/usr/share/jenkins/ref/jobs/SeedJob/workspace/:ro tomdesinto/jenkins-dsl-ready

 ### Using Docker within jobs